Furnace (film)

 Furnace is a 2007 horror film written and directed by William Butler.
 It stars Danny Trejo, Michael Paré, Tom Sizemore, Ja Rule, and Paul Wall.

 Plot

-A group of prisoners are assigned to assist in the re-opening of an old prison's closed wing.
-They find that the furnace room in the wing is the location of a murder, and the victim's spirit seeks death of those who enter the room.
+A group of prisoners are assigned to assist in re-opening an old prison’s closed wing.
+They find that the furnace room in the wing is the location of a murder, and the victim’s spirit seeks death of those who enter the room.
+Detective Michael Turner (Michael Paré) is called in under the pretext of investigating an apparent murder-suicide but soon uncovers a far more terrifying truth: a demonic force stalking the facility and killing indiscriminately.
+He races to stop the malevolent entity before it claims more lives, even though it’s an enemy that cannot be seen.